This article was first published on our original site MyCityLife way back on the 25th February 2014

 #1 Gerard’s Bistro, New Farm

 This place is on another level.
 They have nailed every aspect of the restaurant experience, from the location, decor, service and of course the food.
-It’s an adventure for the taste buds like nothing I’ve had in The City before.
+It’s an adventure for the taste buds like nothing I’ve had in Brisbane before.
 Their modern take on middle eastern delights sold me before I even stepped inside the venue and I am impressed each time I dine there.
-My favourite time to head down there for a bite is late on a Sunday – but only when I’m not doing Sunday Sessions dutieis at Byblos).
+My favourite time to head down there for a bite is late on a Sunday – but only when I’m not doing Sunday Sessions duties at Byblos).
 It’s extremely well priced and I find myself needing to stop from ordering one of each of the dessert options.

 Habebe Recommends: EVERYTHING.
 Plan ahead to be hungry ‘cos you’ll want to try as much as you can.
 But save room for dessert; it’s a crime to not finish your experience there with one of their sweet options.
 The bar team make a damn good old fashioned as well.